queryluke/masseffect-5e-data/text/en/powers/concussive-shot.md

     name: Improved shot
     text: Increase the bonus damage of concussive shot to d12.
 ---
-Load a specialized thermal clip into the weapon you are currently holding.
+Load a specialized thermal clip into a ranged weapon you are currently holding.
 Until you reload, any successful ranged attacks deal an additional 1d8 bludgeoning damage and medium-sized or smaller creatures must pass a Strength saving throw (DC 8 + proficiency bonus + DEX modifier) or are knocked <me-condition id="prone"/>.